massimofasciano/mafl-rust/README.md

 - object factory

 TODO:
-- is RefCell still needed with Array ?

 - String as array of characters ? mutable.

 - ref and deref: refs as objects, what syntax to deref on assign ?